hakimel/reveal.js/README.md

 	</aside>
 </section>
 ```

+Notes are only visible to you in the speaker view.
+If you wish to share your notes with the audience initialize reveal.js with the `showNotes` config value set to `true`.

 If you're using the external Markdown plugin, you can add notes with the help of a special delimiter: